LuxenStudio/repo3/docs/guides/models/index.md

 # Models

-We provide a set of pre implemented luxenactory models.
-One of the goals of luxenactory is to modularize the various Luxen techniques as much as possible.
+We provide a set of pre implemented luxenstudio models.
+One of the goals of luxenstudio is to modularize the various Luxen techniques as much as possible.
 As a result, many of the techniques from these pre-implemented models can be mixed.

 ## Running a model